espeak-ng/espeak-ng/docs/mbrola.md

 * eSpeak NG phonemes are referenced from voice files in `phsource` folder of particular language e.g.
 `ph_english` and/or general `phonemes` file.

-* MBROLA phonemes are usualy listed in `xxN.txt` file of MBROLA voice.
+* MBROLA phonemes are usualy listed in `README.txt` file of MBROLA voice.

 Each line in the mbrola phoneme translation file contains: